comses/comses.net/README.md

 During a peer review, model code is inspected to identify possible improvements and ensure that requirements are met for software citation, reproducibility and reuse.

-If you are interested in managing peer reviews, please email us at [editors@comses.net](mailto:editors@comses.net).
+If you are interested in managing peer reviews, please [contact us](https://www.comses.net/about/contact/).

 ### Lead and Organize Community Activities on Our Forums